 Although the law historically distinguished between children and adults, a separate juvenile court system did not exist in the United States until 1899, when Cook County, Illinois formed the first juvenile court.
 The concept caught on relatively quickly across the country, with Cuyahoga County establishing the first juvenile court in Ohio in 1902.
-By statute, the juvenile courts in Ohio have exclusive jurisdiction over many matters regarding children, including but not limited to hearing matters regarding juvenile delinquency, child abuse or neglect, certain criminal violations by adults, and reviewing any time a child is taken into custody pursuant to statute.
+By statute, the juvenile courts in Ohio have exclusive jurisdiction over many matters regarding children, including but not limited to hearing matters regarding juvenile delinquency, unruly, child abuse or neglect, certain criminal violations by adults, and reviewing any time a child is taken into custody pursuant to statute.

 The cases assigned to the Juvenile Division of the Wayne County Prosecutor’s Office primarily involve either children alleged to have violated a law or those alleged to have been subject to some form of mistreatment.
 Regardless of the underlying facts, the juvenile court process is regarded as civil (as opposed to criminal) in nature, and it is governed by the Ohio Rules of Juvenile Procedure.

 rehabilitating a juvenile delinquent, or partnering parents with resources to correct the concerns that required the court to intervene.
 In addition to having different goals than the adult court system, juvenile court uses unique terms to describe similar events.
 For example, rather than conducting a “trial”, a juvenile court holds an “adjudicatory hearing”.
 Apart from the different terms and goals, the various stages in the process are similar.